d-perez-8/d-perez-8/README.md

 🏀 About Me:

-I am an ambitious Web Developer from the US
+I am a Front End Web Developer from the US

 - 👨‍💻 I am open for front-end web developer positions.
 - 🔬 Using The Odin Project as my guide to learn front-end and back-end programming through projects.
 - 🏃‍♂️ Volunteering at Hack For LA to gain experience and learn from other developers.
+- 🖥 Created my own web development business @ [dandevelopsweb.netlify.app](https://dandevelopsweb.netlify.app/)

 ---